by Steve Klabnik and Carol Nichols, with contributions from the Rust Community

 - We fixed a number of small errors and imprecise wording throughout the book.
 Thank you to the readers who reported them!

-Note that any code in the first printing of The Rust Programming Language
+Note that any code in earlier iterations of The Rust Programming Language

 that compiled will continue to compile without